FullByte/FullByte.github.io/docs/tech/tools/firefox.md

 ## Bookmarks

 - Toggle Bookmarks: Ctrl + Shift + B
-- Add all open tabs to booksmark folder: Right clock on a tab, mark all tabs, save tabs as bookmark, provide folder name
+- Add all open tabs to bookmark folder: Right clock on a tab, mark all tabs, save tabs as bookmark, provide folder name

 ## Addons